-With more than 25 years of experience in the Dallas-Fort Worth area, The Law Offices of W.T.
-Johnson knows how to handle these personal injury cases.
+With more than 25 years of experience in the Dallas-Fort Worth area, The Law Office of WT Johnson knows how to handle these personal injury cases.
 We help construction workers and their families get their lives back in order after an on-the-job injury.

-When you call The Law Offices of W.T.
-Johnson, you will be adding a construction accident lawyer to your side that has extensive experience with all sorts of construction accident claims, including:
+When you call us, you will be adding a skilled accident lawyer to your side that has extensive experience with all sorts of construction accident claims, including:

 - Toxic Exposure

 - Crane Accidents